Pump and Dump vs Structured Investing

 Factsheet: Red flags of market manipulation

-- Anonymous or unverifiable promoters
+- anonymous or unverifiable promoters

-- No discussion of fundamentals
+- little or no discussion of business fundamentals

-- Unverified screenshots of gains
+- unverified screenshots of gains or “wins”

-- Suppression of dissenting views
+- suppression of skeptical or dissenting views

 Factsheet: Liquidity risk framework

-- High liquidity: low manipulation risk
+- High liquidity: lower manipulation vulnerability

-- Moderate liquidity: moderate risk
+- Moderate liquidity: moderate vulnerability

-- Low liquidity: high risk
+- Low liquidity: high vulnerability

-- Very low liquidity: extreme risk
+- Very low liquidity: extreme vulnerability

 Factsheet: The exit liquidity test

-Before entering any trade, ask:
+Before entering any trade or investment, ask:

-- Has the price already moved significantly?
+- Has the price already moved sharply before I understood the asset?

-- Do I understand the underlying value?
+- Do I understand the underlying business, value, and risks?

 Instead of reacting to opportunities, investors operate within predefined rules: